greenpeace/planet4-docker-compose/docs/installation.md

 # Installation

-{% hint style="info" %}
+{% hint style="warning" %}
-📝 If you want to improve this document, make a Pull Request to the [docker-compose](https://github.com/greenpeace/planet4-docker-compose) repository and edit the [relevant file](https://github.com/greenpeace/planet4-docker-compose/blob/master/docs/installation.md).
+✏️ If you want to improve this document, make a Pull Request to the [docker-compose](https://github.com/greenpeace/planet4-docker-compose) repository and edit the [relevant file](https://github.com/greenpeace/planet4-docker-compose/blob/master/docs/installation.md).
 {% endhint %}

 We are using `docker` and `docker-compose` to provide as consistent a local development environment as possible, in accordance with [12factor](https://12factor.net/) development principles.